tayo-k/bmd/index.md

  ##### iii.
 Actively engineer communication loops
    - Everyone should know how things are going; you should know how things are going.
  ##### iv.
 Actively manage goals
-   - Goals build muscle; goals build the organization.
+   - Goals build muscle; muscle builds the organization.
  ##### v.
 Actively engineer opportunities
    - Goals without opportunities to deliver them are worthless.
  ##### vi.
 Actively engineer skill-sets
-   - A team full of generalists will become costly; cultivate depth in the specific skillsets your team needs.
+   - A team full of generalists will become costly; cultivate depth in the specific skill-sets your team needs, in line with their interests.
  ##### vii.
 Actively manage delivery risk
-   - Be aware of eveything that'll negatively affect delivery and quality
+   - Be aware of everything that'll negatively affect delivery and quality
  ##### viii.
 Actively engineer goodwill
    - Deliberately maintain a positive, healthy work environment and a motivated organization.
 Hard times will come,   and go over easier when the team's usually in a generally in a good mood.
  ##### ix.
 The Peter Principle is the enemy